kevinvinv Oct 3 6:44PM 2017 GUI

 gchen Oct 3 8:12PM 2017

-is the maximum total upload speed in kilobytes per second.
-For instance if you want to limit the upload speed to 1MB/s, then enter 1024 in the Threads
+Threads is the number of uploading threads.
+Rate limit is the maximum total upload speed in kilobytes per second.
+For instance if you want to limit the upload speed to 1MB/s, then enter 1024 in the Threads box.

 Note that the actual upload speed may be significantly higher than the rate limit due to compression and deduplication.